Predictive LTV Walkthrough

 In our example above, we saw that a default report with a time window set to the last six months completes your LTV report matrix so that you see historical data and/or projections of LTV for each cohort up to six months.
 This means that for a default report, the projection that's farthest in the future is five months after your newest cohort's first orders.

 But what if you want to project even further out?
 Your instinct might be to select a time window that extends into the future, but keep in mind that the LTV model needs at least first order data for a cohort in order to run its projections.
-If it's April 2021, the LTV model can't generate predictions for a May 2021 cohort.
+If it's September 2024, the LTV model can't generate predictions for an October 2024 cohort.

-The end date of both reports is April 1, but the second report gives you projections out to 12 months after first orders for each cohort.
-For the March 2021 cohort, you can see LTV projections all the way out to February of 2022!
+The end date of both reports is August 2024, but the second report gives you projections out to 12 months after first orders for each cohort:

 Perhaps the best way to think about this is that predictive data will fill in all the white space of a standard report.
 Therefore, to see more projections, you need to start with a report with more white space, which can only be done by selecting a longer time window (or by organizing cohorts by week of first order).